amtechnet/cardinsider_public/README.md

-Here We are going to add any public API which we release for Card Insider
+Here We are going to add any public API which we would release for Card Insider